gabricampaa/ubuntu_crack/README.md

-# ubuntu_crack
+# Ubuntu ISO crack
-A simple walkthrough for hacking an iso image.
+A simple walkthrough for hacking the iso image of Ubuntu.

 This process is just an experiment, and i will take no responsability for improper actions or a harmful usage.